 A native Hoosier and former newspaper reporter, I taught at Wittenberg for more than 30 years.
 I specialized in the history of Japan's Meiji era (1868-1912), particularly the role of the newspaper press in bringing average citizens into Japan's political life.
 In the classroom, I taught the whole of East Asian history, everything from China in the age of Confucius to Japan under the samurai, on to Korea's divided era.

 Since retirement, I have lived in Chicago, where I continue to do Japanese history.
 In addition to three textbooks (Japan in World History, Modern Japan: A History in Documents, and Japan and Imperialism), I have published Down and Out in Late Meiji Japan (University of Hawai’i Press, 2018), a study of the daily lives of slum dwellers in the late Meiji years.
-A collection of my works titled The Rise and Evolution of Meiji is forthcoming from Renaissance Press in Great Britain.
-Far the most important facet of my life is my family: James, Nao and two grandchildren in Tokyo; and Kristen, Dave, and two grandchildren in Chicago.
-I also usher about once a week in Chicago theaters and do volunteer work with detained immigrants.
-In the spring of 2020 I will teach East Asian history on the Semester at Sea program.
+A collection of my works also has come out: The Rise and Evolution of Meiji (Renaissance Press, 2019).
+And in 2020, I taught for the third time on the Semester at Sea program.
+Far the most important facet of my life is my family: James, Nao, and two grandchildren in Tokyo; and Kristen, Dave, and two grandchildren in Chicago.
+I also usher about once a week in Chicago theaters and do volunteer work with labor and with detained immigrants.

 - Ph.D., History (modern Japan), University of Michigan, 1972